Athletes Unlimited: Softball

+Athletes Unlimited Softball League

+In June 2024, AU announced a new softball league, the Athletes Unlimited Softball League (AUSL), which would start in 2025.
+It featured four, 15-player teams (the Bandits, Blaze, Talons, and Volts) playing a 30-game season, and was in addition to the existing AU Pro Softball Championship Season.

-All-Star Cup and AUX
+All-Star Cup

 2020 champion Cat Osterman holds the all-time points record for the All-Star Cup, at 2,408.

-The AUSL All-Star Cup (formerly known as Athletes Unlimited Pro Softball) is played annually at the Parkway Bank Sports Complex in Rosemont, Illinois over four weeks during summer.
-It is preceded by a two-week competition known as Athletes Unlimited Pro Softball AUX (stylized as "AUX").
+The AUSL All-Star Cup (formerly known as Athletes Unlimited Pro Softball) is played annually at the Parkway Bank Sports Complex in Rosemont, Illinois, over four weeks during summer.
 The Cup's inaugural season was played from August 20 to September 28, 2020.
 Two games were played each Saturday, Sunday, and Monday over the five week period, 30 games all together (15 per player).
-The top four players were named the medalists and Haylie McCleney was named the Defensive Player of the Year.
+The top four players were named the medalists, and Haylie McCleney was named the Defensive Player of the Year.

+AUX

+In 2022, AU added the Athletes Unlimited Pro Softball AUX (stylized as "AUX"), a two-and-a-half-week competition to precede the AUSL All-Star Cup.
 The inaugural AUX competition featured 42 athletes playing 18 games and took place from June 13 to 26, 2022, coinciding with the 50th anniversary of Title IX on June 23.
 Danielle O'Toole won the inaugural AUX softball competition with 1,436 points.
 Rachel Garcia won the 2023 AUX competition with 1,392 points.
 Bubba Nickles won the 2024 AUX competition with 1,344 points.
+The AUX competition was phased out following the arrival of the AUSL in 2025.